sanjana-garimella/sanjana-garimella/README.md

 - LinkedIn: ([https://www.linkedin.com/in/sanjana--garimella](https://www.linkedin.com/in/sanjana--garimella/))

 ## 🤝 Let's Connect!
-I'm excited to collaborate on projects that drive innovation in data science and machine learning.
-Feel free to reach out!
+💡 **I'm constantly learning and passionate about tackling complex challenges.** Let's connect and collaborate on exciting projects that make a difference!